-Victoria Levack is a first voice advocate for those in the disability community, specifically those forced to live in long-term care.
+Victoria Levack is a 32 year old Queen Elizabeth II’s Platinum Jubilee medal winner, podcast host, and a disability and human rights activist who focuses on the right to housing in the community.
+She is a first voice advocate for those in the disability community, specifically those forced to live in long-term care.
 At the age of 21, she was told in order to access the necessary types of support she would need to survive — she must move into a seniors home.
-Since then she has fought tirelessly to make sure no other person with a disability will be forced to make this choice.
+Since then she has fought tirelessly to make sure no other person with a disability will be forced to make this choice and she is now living in the community as of November 2022.

 Victoria is also very passionate about educating others regarding the intersectionality between sexuality and disability.
-She is the current spokesperson for the Disability Rights Coalition of Nova Scotia and Media Liaison for the Permanent Accessible Dignified Safe Housing Community Advocacy Network (PADSCAN).
+She is the current spokesperson for the Disability Rights Coalition of Nova Scotia.
+She is a passionate public speaker and always strives to do what is best for her community.
 She also plans to run for Halifax city Council in 2025.

 Subscribe to our newsletter to stay up to date with our work.